dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdLineSyntax.md

 </div>
 When the <span class="AppCommand">splice&gt;</span> command prompt appears, you can enter commands.
 You must terminate each command with a semicolon.
 For a complete description of CLI syntax, see [Command Line Syntax](#Syntax).

-Splice Machine requires Oracle JDK 1.8, update 60 or higher to run; if you try to start sqlshell.sh on a system that doesn't have the required version of the JDK, you'll see an error message indicating that the connection has been terminated.
+Splice Machine requires Oracle JDK 1.8, update 60 or higher to run; if you try to start sqlshell.sh on a system that doesn't have the required version of the JDK, you will see an error message indicating that the connection has been terminated.
 {: .noteIcon}

 ### sqlshell.sh Command Line Options